-If the parent disagrees with any decision regarding placement or manifestation determination, they may request an expedited hearing.
+If the parents disagrees with any decision regarding a disciplinary placement or manifestation determination, they may request an expedited due process hearing with the Office of Administrative Hearings for review by an ALJ.
 (34 C.F.R. § 300.532.)
-If CUSD believes that maintaining the current placement could substantially result in injury to the child or others, the District may request an expedited hearing.
+If the District believes that maintaining the current placement is substantially likely to result in injury to the child or to others, the District also may request an expedited due process hearing.
 (34 C.F.R. § 300.532.)